nasa/fprime/docs/UsersGuide/user/proj-dep.md

 There are several reasons a project may contain multiple deployments.

-1. A project consists of multiple spacecraft/electronic platforms/CPUs/systems.
+1. A project consists of multiple spacecraft, electronic platforms, processors or systems.
 F´ can be used on multiple nodes in such systems.
-2. A project has test deployments, mocked-deployments, or other deployments that allow for specific testing setups.
+2. A project has test deployments, simulation deployments, or other deployments that allow for specific testing setups.

 Figure 1 shows an example of a project, the Mars Helicopter flight software, which was implemented with F´.
 The Mars Helicopter is the project, but has two deployments: one designated for the helicopter, and one designated for the base